 An IR35 Q&A with our in-house expert

 At Quanta, we’re well aware of the upcoming changes to IR35 regulations and how these may impact you.
-We’ve appointed Olivia Graham, our Contracts and Compliance Manager, to oversee the IR35 process we’re undertaking as a business.
+We’ve appointed our Compliance Executive, to oversee the IR35 process we’re undertaking as a business.
 She sat down with us to answer some questions about the new changes.

 How did you become involved with IR35 at Quanta?

 “As Compliance Executive it makes sense for me to get my head around IR35, and to be honest I’m excited to take it on.
 I love legislation and looking at how best to implement new rules for Quanta and our clients and candidates.”

 What do you think the benefits and challenges of the new regulations are?